phelluy/DLAA_2025/README.md

 You can then execute the notebook step by step.
 You will have to grant access to your Google Drive at one moment.
 Just allow read and write access to files (not to other marketing-related things)

-I will explain, during the practical session, what is happening in the notebook.
+I have explained during the practical session, what is happening in the notebook.
+You can also directly ask Gemini :-).

 The notebook creates a folder `qwen2.5-0.5b-instruct-lora-output` with all the results.